daniele-boerio/Pathfinder-Microcontroller/README.md

 ## Overview

-The Robot Navigation System is designed to enable a robot to move through a 2D grid environment while avoiding obstacles and respecting boundaries.
+This is a project developed for the UNIMI course: "Progettazione di sistemi operativi" The Robot Navigation System is designed to enable a robot to move through a 2D grid environment while avoiding obstacles and respecting boundaries.
 The system provides precise control over the robot's movement, including the calculation of steps and rotation required to reach a target point.

 ## Key Features